 Once a recognition production rule fires to initiate the process, a chain of subsequent productions is triggered which obtains further information from the graph and declarative memory until an interpretation is produced.
-The current production set is sufficient to process any 2×2 data set of three variables to produce an appropriate interpretation similar to the trace in the Appendix.
+If a memory retrieval attempt fails, the model simply describes the feature being attended to (behaviour observed quite often in novices) but in the current expert model, such retrieval failures do not occur.